jessicaschilling/ipfs-ia-scratchpad/docs/blog-news.md

 # Blog, news & more

-## All the up-to-date IPFS info you need in one place, from blog posts and release notes to video highlights, tutorials, news coverage, and events.
+## All the up-to-date IPFS info you need in one place, from blog posts and release notes to videos, tutorials, news coverage, and events.
 :::

 <BlogIntroSortFilter/>